zacanger/niddesa/text/generated-translations/mahaniddesa/11-sinhala-google.md

 [APZ 112.3] (# apz112.3) {# apz112.3 .ref .apz} "Know the Redeemer well
 Will not be debated. "
-The one who is saved is the one who is saved by the positive ratio of Parinirvana Midunahu Wein "All editors know that impermanence is impermanent and decide The one who is declared and saved is the one who is saved from the extinction of positive ratios All edification is misery and all doctrines are infinite (4-5) 4 Ignorance Should be applied from where the cause goes) Is there a doctrine born of any cause, a Knowing that everything exists for the purpose of restraint, it is decided to make a proclamation and get rid of it Positive rewards are known as Parinirvana Yen Will be.
+The one who is saved is the one who is saved by the positive ratio of PariNibbana Midunahu Wein "All editors know that impermanence is impermanent and decide The one who is declared and saved is the one who is saved from the extinction of positive ratios All edification is misery and all doctrines are infinite (4-5) 4 Ignorance Should be applied from where the cause goes) Is there a doctrine born of any cause, a Knowing that everything exists for the purpose of restraint, it is decided to make a proclamation and get rid of it Positive rewards are known as PariNibbana Yen Will be.
 "No Debate" Does not quarrel.
 Do not quarrel, do not quarrel, do not argue.
 Blessed are you This was uttered by the Lord.
 (I.e.) 'Aggivessana, thus having a frozen mind Bhikkhus do not quarrel with anyone.
 No one gets into a debate.
 Something